neajul/New-Dependencies/Writing/New Dependencies.md

-## 5. Unordered List of Reasons to Refuse *the Cloud*

-- Workers in the global south are being exploited and our devices are assembled by modern slaves.[^501]
-- Rare earths such as Lithium are extracted from indigenous lands without their consent and with unaccounted for consequences for the environment.[^502]
-- E-Waste is polluting the planet and is being dumped in landfills without regulations in the global south, poisoning both the lands and the people.[^503]
-- Tech companies and governments by extension are constantly spying on us.
-The right to privacy is being eroded and the surveillance state is being facilitated.[^504]
-- For almost a decade we have had reliable evidence that tech companies are padding on information to government agencies such as the NSA, yet nothing has changed.[^505]
-- Social media companies profit from a divided political landscape, disconnected filter bubbles are not a by-product but part of the product.[^506]
-- The massive proliferation of fake news actively costs lives (see: anti vaccers) and is being facilitated by the big platforms.[^507]
-- People are led to believe in conspiracy theories and are being radicalized to the point of committing physical violence and domestic terrorism.[^508]
-- The internet, and most devices we carry in our pockets like smart phones, are developed from US military technology (possibilities for surveillance for example are no accident).[^509]
-- *Tech* is a race to the brain stem.
-Some of the best-educated people in the world spend all their energy in selling us ads.
-Thinking we could resist the machinery is like thinking we could win against a super computer in chess.[^510]
-- It's addictive on purpose.
-At places like the Stanford Persuasive Technology Lab people have been trained to specifically find ways of persuading users to keep using their products, and metrics like engagement are still the main factors their design.[^511]
-- Big companies that have terms and conditions instead of constitutions can censor users without any form of accountability or oversight.[^512]
-- Even though participation is always voluntary, social pressure to participate, especially on children and teenagers, outweighs any serious form of alternative.[^513]
-- Depression among young people is on an all time high, and suicide rates are steadily increasing.[^514]
-- In authoritarian countries it's used as a tool to brutally suppress any form of opposition[^515]

-[^501]: (need to still back this up with a footnote)
-[^502]: (need to still back this up with a footnote)
-[^503]: (need to still back this up with a footnote)
-[^504]: (need to still back this up with a footnote)
-[^505]: (need to still back this up with a footnote)
-[^506]: (need to still back this up with a footnote)
-[^507]: (need to still back this up with a footnote)
-[^508]: (need to still back this up with a footnote)
-[^509]: (need to still back this up with a footnote)
-[^510]: (need to still back this up with a footnote)
-[^511]: (need to still back this up with a footnote)
-[^512]: (need to still back this up with a footnote)
-[^513]: (need to still back this up with a footnote)
-[^514]: (need to still back this up with a footnote)
-[^515]: (need to still back this up with a footnote)

-## 6. Hotel Mokum
+## 5 Hotel Mokum

 Many of us struggled with the pressure, the excitement, the exhaustion, the uncertainty, the lack of structure, impostor syndrome.
 The let-down effect was real, immediately after the action a number of people got sick.
 Most of us had stopped exercising, ate unhealthy, couldn't keep up with simple household tasks.
 Someone said their home had started to look like a squat while our squat had slowly started to look like a home.
 At the same time, most of us experienced difficulties to leave, to go home, and felt guilty when we missed just a day or two.

-We squatted Hotel Mokum[^601] on the October 16th, 2021.
+We squatted Hotel Mokum[^501] on the October 16th, 2021.
 None of us had really expected to succeed—in the secretive meetings with the *real* squatters in which we planned the action (out of a general distrust in technology we always had to leave our phones in another room) the best case scenario was nothing more than a rhetorical bridge into the infinitely more likely crisis scenarios of varying gravitas: *of course, at that moment the police can just decide to leave, but more likely they will [insert various degrees of state violence here].* But then it all turned out differently, and they did leave, and there we were, 20-odd 20-somethings (and me), and all 6 floors of the former Hotel right in the center of Amsterdam were *ours*, and every news outlet in town wanted to talk to us.

 The day of the action we got drunk, the day after we started programming.
-Our first event was a series of screenings, selected by Jeffrey from *Jeffrey's Underground Cinema(s)*[^602].
+Our first event was a series of screenings, selected by Jeffrey from *Jeffrey's Underground Cinema(s)*[^502].
 After that the program never stopped.
 In the first month we organized a neighborhood lunch, political cafés, screenings, a screen printing workshop, a chess tournament, an exhibition with more than 70 participants, a demonstration and seemingly infinite amounts of bar nights.
 Fueled by a mix of enthusiasm, disbelief and constant fear of eviction, we went on and on, and every time it got better and bigger, and every time it was packed.

 When we didn't have a public program, we worked on the building: It had been gutted to the core and in the two years that it had been abandoned, it had decayed dramatically.
 After changing the locks, we cleared out the carcasses of the pigeons that had been trapped inside, cleaned the floors of their excrements, built a toilet for ours, pumped out the water from the crawlspace beneath, built a bar, set up internet throughout the building (stolen from the hotel across the street), built living rooms and bed rooms, furnished it all, and cleaned—everything, endless amounts of times.
 Hardly any of us had ever squatted before, let alone on this scale and without the unconditional and selfless support and expertise from helpers, friends and members of the squatting scene, we could have never pulled any of it off.